saurabhkaramankar/Readme_Collection/Puzzles.md

 Alok admits that Shyam can not guess and gives him the third hint The oldest girl likes strawberry ice cream.
 Shyam is able to guess after the third hint.
-10 Balls in 5 Lines
-Given are ten balls, the task is to place these 10 balls in five lines such that each line contains exactly 4 balls.

 ---

 # Pay an employee using a gold rod of 7 units?

 An employee works for an employer for 7 days.
 The employer has a gold rod of 7 units.
-How does the employer pay the employee, so that the number of employee’s rod units increases by one at the end of each day?
+How does the employer pay to the employee, so that the number of employee’s rod units increases by one at the end of each day?
+The employer can make at most 2 cuts in the rod.

+(Hint- after the end of the day employee’s can’t spend any part of rod)

+Solution:
+The employer can pay for seven days by making 2 cuts in a way that he has 3 rods of size 1, 2 and 4.
+1st Day: Employer gives 1 unit cut.
+2nd day: Takes back 1 unit cut from employee given on the first day and gives 2 unit cut.
+3rd Day: Gives 1 unit and then the employer is left with 4 unit rod lengths.
+4th Day: Takes back cuts of 1 and 2 units.
+Gives the cut of 4 units.
+5th Day: Gives cut of 1 unit to the employee.
+6th Day: Takes back cut of 1 unit and gives a cut of 2 units.
+7th Day: Gives cut of 1 unit to the employee.

 ---